 Ministries, Inc., PO Box 502928, San Diego, CA 92150

 You are receiving this email from Rest Ministries/hopekeepers because

-you subscribed to our hopekeepers Magazine.
+now starting up our online magazine again].
 To ensure that you continue

-to receive emails from us, add email@example.com to your address
+emails from us, add email@example.com to your address book, or safe

-book, or safe list today.
-To no longer receive our emails, click to unsubscribe.
+To no longer receive our emails, click here to unsubscribe.